-- An inherited home must go through a legal process known as probate before the home can be sold.
-It can take an average of 9-24 months.
+- An inherited home must go through probate before the home can be sold.
+It can take up to 24 months.

 - Depending on your state’s tax laws and the value of your inherited estate, you likely won’t have to pay inheritance or estate taxes.

-An inherited property has to pass through a legal process called probate before it can be sold.
-Probate can take anywhere from 9-24 months as the court validates the deceased person’s will.
+An inherited property has to pass through a legal process called probate before you can sell it.
+Probate can take anywhere from nine to 24 months as the court validates the deceased person’s will.

 It’s the executor’s job to pay all outstanding debts — including mortgages — in the deceased person’s name before distributing what’s left of the estate.

-Sometimes the will might specify that the inheritor is to be granted the home “free-and-clear,” which means that the executor is to use funds from the estate to pay off the remaining mortgage debt before ownership is transferred.
+Sometimes the will might specify that the inheritor is to be granted the home “free-and-clear,” which means that the executor is to use funds from the estate to pay off the remaining mortgage debt before ownership transfers.

-However, if there’s a “due on sale” clause, the inheritor is expected to pay the balance of the mortgage as soon as they gain ownership of the property.
+If there’s a “due on sale” clause, the inheritor is expected to pay the mortgage balance as soon as they gain ownership of the property.

 If the proceeds from the estate won’t cover the mortgage debt, the will might also request that the inheritor assumes the mortgage in his or her name.

-If you weren’t anticipating having this debt when you inherited the home, you may want to sell right away in order to cover the mortgage and cash in on any equity that exists in the home.
+If you don’t want to have mortgage debt after inheriting a home, you may want to sell right away to cover the mortgage and cash in on any equity that exists in the home.

 State capital gains tax